 The initial drive to make wild-camping my primary form of overnight accommodation was financial.
 I had £3,500 in the bank and €800 in cash when I hit the road in 2007, intending to cycle round the world over a period of 3–4 years.

 If I’d stayed at the cheapest available hostels in European towns and cities, at the time averaging about £10 a night, my first four months on the road would have cost an extra £1,200.
 That would have been about 25% of my entire trip budget.

 Another way to put this is that one good-quality tent costing £300 had paid for itself within one month of cycle touring across Europe.
 (These days you can get a good lightweight tent for much cheaper than that.)

 That’s not to mention that I was no longer restricted to places where accommodation was available.
 As a cyclist, I spent 90% of my time in the countryside between settlements – which is where all the best wild-camping opportunities are anyway.

 Since that first trip, practice has made perfect, and there’s nowhere I’ve not found a free spot to rest at night when I’ve tried.

-The last point is key: it is largely those whose wild camping behaviour causes disruption and damage who fuel arguments (mainly in the First World) for laws and crackdowns against the practice.
+The last point is key: it is poor wild-camping conduct that causes disruption and damage, fuelling arguments for laws and crackdowns against the practice.

-These tips are written primarily with cycle tourers and bikepackers in mind, but could just as well be applied if you’re on a thru-hike or backpacking trip – just as long as you’re carrying a suitable lightweight tent (or, if you think tents suck, one of the many tent alternatives for sleeping outdoors).
+These tips are written primarily with cycle tourers and bikepackers in mind, as that’s the focus of this blog – but they could just as well be applied if you’re on a thru-hike or backpacking trip – just as long as you’re carrying a suitable lightweight tent (or, if you think tents suck, one of the many tent alternatives for sleeping outdoors).